Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 that FQDNs must not contain capital letters.

-This walkthrough will create a Managed OpenShift on Azure cluster in a new resource group with the same name as the cluster.
+This walkthrough will create a Managed OpenShift on Azure cluster in a new resource group with the same name as the cluster, with the default of 4 Standard_D4s_v3 compute nodes.

 This walkthrough follows the `az openshift create` default behaviour of automatically creating an Azure AD Application for you.
 For more details, see